Blog - YouCanBookMe

 Automating email reminders with YouCanBookMe

 All reminders on YouCanBookMe are automated and fully customizable.
-You just have to set them up once and they’ll send automatically, ensuring all attendees are fully informed about every upcoming meeting.
+You just have to set them up once, and they'll send them automatically to ensure all attendees are fully informed about every upcoming meeting.
+This means that when someone books using your meeting link, your reminder emails are scheduled automatically based on the meeting time selected for the scheduled meeting!

 A step-by-step guide to set up email reminders with YouCanBookMe: